Haus4/NeCo/docs/SRS.md

 The user is able to share files with the chatroom.

 #### 3.1.3 Chat with people nearby
-The app enables the user to chat with people in his near environment.
-This is provided through localization within the functionality of the smartphone.
+The app allows the user to chat with people in his near environment.
+This is provided through geolocalization within the functionality of the smartphone.

 #### 3.1.4 Chat encrypted
-The app provides an encypted chat, where messages get encrypted with RSA&AES-Encryption.
+The app provides an encypted chat, where messages get encrypted with RSA and AES.

 #### 3.1.5 Moderated Chat
-The app provides naming a moderator, who is able to kick or ban users, delete messages.
+The app provides naming a moderator, who is able to kick or ban users and delete messages.

 #### 3.1.6 Manage Profile
 The user is able to change his/her nickname and profile picture within the app.
 Also managing a friendlist by adding and deleting friends is possible.

 #### 3.1.7 Pointsystem
-The app provides a reward system where the user gets points for joining an chatroom or using the app.
+The app provides a reward system where the user gets points for joining a chatroom or using the app.

 ### 3.2 Usability
 #### 3.2.1 Smartphone user
-The user should know how to use Android as an mobile operating system and how to install and use an mobile application on it.
+The user should know how to use Android as a mobile operating system and how to install and use a mobile application on it.
 We will provide a installation guide.

 ### 3.3 Reliability
 #### 3.3.1 Server availability